 Accounts receivable are recorded at the invoiced amount and do not bear interest.
 The Company generally does not require collateral or other security in support of accounts receivable.
 Allowances would be provided for individual accounts receivable when the Company becomes aware of a customer's inability to meet its financial obligations, such as in the case of bankruptcy, deterioration in the customer's operating results or change in financial position.
 If circumstances related to customers change, estimates of the recoverability of receivables would be further adjusted.
 The Company also considers a number of factors in evaluating the sufficiency of its allowance for doubtful accounts, including the length of time receivables are past due, significant one-time events, creditworthiness of customers and historical experience.
 Account balances would be charged off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
-The Company's evaluation determined that no material allowance for doubtful accounts was necessary at December 31, 2022 and 2021.
+The Company's evaluation determined that no material allowance for doubtful accounts was necessary at December 31, 2024 and 2023.

-The unbilled accounts receivable is an estimate of consideration to which the Company expects to be entitled for uses of the Company's intellectual property.
+The unbilled accounts receivable is an estimate of the unconditional consideration to which the Company expects to be entitled for uses of the Company's intellectual property.
+The Company's right is unconditional because nothing other than the passage of time is required before payment of the amounts are due.
 Certain customers report on a lagged basis and actual information is not available timely.
 The estimates recorded are based on historical trends in the customer's usage and current market conditions.
-At December 31, 2022 and 2021, the unbilled accounts receivable balance was \$551,000 and \$450,000, respectively.
+At December 31, 2024 and 2023, the unbilled accounts receivable balance was \$0.2 million and \$0.5 million, respectively.
+The Company's unbilled conditional consideration is recorded to a contract asset account included in Prepaid Expenses and Other Current Assets.
+The conditions to the Company's right to the consideration can include a contractual requirement to satisfy a performance obligation that has not yet begun or for which performance is in process as of the balance sheet date.
+At December 31, 2024 and 2023, the unbilled contract asset balance was \$0.5 million and none, respectively.

 The Company establishes an allowance for product returns.
 The Company analyzes historical returns, current economic trends and changes in customer demand and acceptance of products when evaluating the adequacy of sales returns.
 Returns are processed as credits on future purchases and, as a result, the allowance is recorded against the balance of trade accounts receivable.
 In addition, the Company from time to time may establish an allowance for estimated price adjustments related to its distributor agreements.
 The Company estimates credits to distributors based on the historical rate of credits provided to distributors relative to sales and evaluation of current market conditions.
-At December 31, 2022 and 2021, the allowance for product returns and price adjustments was \$384,000 and \$397,000, respectively.
+At December 31, 2024 and 2023, the allowance for product returns and price adjustments was \$0.4 million and \$0.4 million, respectively.